Starter Guide to 11+ Exams – The Basics10/08/2023 / 11+ Tuition

 One of the aspects that makes the 11+ complicated is that the requirements for the exam differ from school to school – if only the children all sat the very same paper!
 Instead, there are different exam boards, different subjects and different ratios of questions.

-Where are the schools that use the 11+?
+What are the schools that use the 11+

 Thirty-six Local Authorities (LA) have selective schools.
 Many local authorities have only one or two selective schools.
 Some areas are considered highly selective – Kent, for example, has 32 selective schools.